 Different regions of the Adirondack Park have differing regulations tailored to their specific concerns.
-DEC has adopted general rules for camping in the Adirondacks and Catskills.
+The New York State Department of Environmental Conservation (NYSDEC) has adopted general rules for camping in the Adirondacks and Catskills.

 The Adirondack High Peaks Wilderness Area (HPWA) is the most heavily used and regulated region of the Adirondack Park.
-The HPWA is split into Eastern and Western Zones, with the Eastern High Peaks being the more strictly regulated.
+Effective January 1, 2021 the DEC will be enacting a revised list of regulations for this region, which includes rezoning to account for newly acquired lands.
+The HPWA is split into two sections: the Central (formerly Eastern) and Outer (formerly Western) Zones.

-- Overnight group size is limited to a maximum of eight people in the Eastern and Western High Peaks Wilderness.
+- Overnight group size is limited to a maximum of eight people in both Central and Outer Zones.

 - Day use group size is limited to a maximum of 15 people.

 - Affiliated groups must maintain a separation distance of at least 1 mile (1.6 km) at all times.